spayot/nlp_with_transformers/chp07_qa/README.md

 Setting up a Question Answering system using the haystack framework.

 ## Dataset:
-* in the book: subjqa - elecrtronics (customer reviews)
+* in the book: [subjqa](https://huggingface.co/datasets/subjqa) - elecrtronics (customer reviews)
-* here: subjqa - movies reviews
+* here: subjqa - movie reviews

+both of those have approximately 1,300 question-answer pairs for training and about 300 for testing.
 ## Motivation
 Allow to extract from previous reviews the most relevant answer to new free form text questions about a given item (here movie).